Back Home (novel): Adaptations

 In 1990 the novel was adapted to a television film, directed by Piers Haggard and produced by Television South and the Walt Disney Company starring, Hayley Mills as Mrs. Peggy Dickinson, Hayley Carr as Virginia "Rusty" Dickinson, Adam Stevenson as Charles "Charlie" Dickinson, Brenda Bruce as The Honourable Lady Beatrice "Beatie" Langley, Jean Anderson as Grandmother Dickinson and Rupert Frazer as Mr. Roger Dickinson.

-In 2001, a truly dire feature film was also made.
-The reader should consider avoiding the 2001 version at all costs and instead watch the 1989/1990 made-for-television drama instead, especially if they have read and enjoyed the context of the book.
-The 2001 feature films makes changes to the plot considerably, moving the drama away from Virginia 'Rusty' Dickinson and more towards the adults, particularly her parents.
-Entire essential plot lines are entirely dropped or are simply fabricated.
-Similarly, several characters are dropped in favour of others (not in the book) that offer nothing to the film.
-In fact the removal of one character from the novel, Lance, leaves the viewer baffled.
-The father is also made into a bullying wife beater, which most certainly did not appear in the novel.
-Virginia 'Rusty' Dickinson's brother is barely a footnote in this awful film.
-Over-all it is unknown how or why the author consented to this production considering how well it had been made the first time around.
+In 2001, a feature film was also released, with considerable adaptations to the original plot.

-In 1995, The story was adapted in 4 parts for BBC Radio 4.
+In 1995, the story was adapted in 4 parts for BBC Radio 4.